-We created a short webinar to make sure your Astro Pi session runs smoothly!
+We created a short video to help educators or community groups to run their own Astro Pi session smoothly!

 Make sure to share pictures, videos, quotes and screen captures on social media.
-Tag us at @kidscoding and use the hashtag #codeinthestars and #astropi
+Tag us at @kidscoding and use the hashtags #codeinthestars and #astropi

-The Astro Pi is a Raspberry Pi with a special casing for it to function properly in space.
-The Raspberry Pi is a computer, much like the computers you use already, except for its size!
-You can use Raspberry Pi to surf the internet, send an email, play music, recreate an image, or even do scientific experiments.
+The Astro Pi is a Raspberry Pi with a special casing which allows it to function properly in space.
+The Raspberry Pi is a computer, much like the computers you use already, except it’s the size of a credit card!

 Astro Pi is a project run by the European Space Agency in collaboration with the Raspberry Pi Foundation.
-Primarily a project to engage European students, this is the second year that Canadians have been invited to participate.
+Originally started in Europe, this is the third year that Canadians have been invited to participate.